Military Pay

 - Taxpayer (or Spouse) Active Duty Military Pay - Enter the applicable wages as a positive number.
 Please note military orders will need to be attached if taking this subtraction.

-If the taxpayer is a resident of West Virginia, was present for 30 days or more, and has separated from active duty service, they are able to subtract their active duty military pay.
-They must include a copy of their military orders with the return.
-To subtract this income in TaxSlayer Pro, from the West Virginia Resident Tax Return menu select:
+If the taxpayer is a resident of West Virginia and was separated from active duty service, they are able to subtract their active duty military pay.
+Taxpayer must have been on active duty for 30 continuous days prior to separation.
+They must include a copy of their military orders, DD Form 214, and W-2 with the return.

 - Subtractions to Income